-is a 1959 movie starring Sandra Dee, James Darren, and Cliff Robertson.
-Dee plays a young girl named Frances Lawrence who is initiated into a California surf community.
+Dee plays a 17-year-old girl named Frances Lawrence who is initiated into a California surf community during her summer break.
 "Gidget" is the name given to her by the surfers, a portmanteau of "girl" and "midget."
-In Gidget's pursuit of handsome young Moondoggie, she has many adventures.
-Gidget
+In her pursuit of handsome young Moondoggie (Darren) she has many adventures.

 This movie contains examples of:

 - '50s Hair: This film has lot of it.
 Gidget's bangs and ponytail, a friend's pixie cut a la Audrey Hepburn, the curled and styled pageboy worn by her mother, the boys' sculpted and brylcremed haircuts, etc.

 - A-Cup Angst: Gidget uses now-discredited exercises to fill out her bustline more.

 - Academic Athlete: Gidget proves to be a great surfer and she was noted to have terrific grades in school.

 - The Cast Show Off: James Darren sings two songs over the course of the movie.

 - Fanservice: The surfer guys are very built and handsome, Gidget's girlfriends and the girls that hang out with the surfers are curvy and gorgeous (even the girls evoke this trope when they go on a "manhunt"), and Gidget would be this if she wasn't underaged.